Loading cart contents...

 Shannon Lucas Westrum

-Lucas Westrum has received two Creative Individuals Grants from the Minnesota State Arts Board in 2021 and 2023, two Arts Education Grants in 2024 and 2025, and a Region 2 Arts Council Fellowship in 2018.
-Her work has been exhibited at numerous group exhibitions across Minnesota, including the Armory Arts & Event Center in Park Rapids and the MacRostie Art Center in Grand Rapids.
-She teaches basket making workshops in partnership with regional galleries, guilds, and libraries.
-When not in her studio in Bemidji, she can be found hunting for grasses, rushes, bark and antlers, or beachcombing nearby in search of rocks and driftwood.
+Westrum has received two Creative Individuals Grants from the Minnesota State Arts Board (2021, 2023), two Arts Education Grants (2024, 2025), and a Region 2 Arts Council Fellowship (2018).
+Her work has been featured in group exhibitions across Minnesota, including the Armory Arts & Event Center in Park Rapids and the MacRostie Art Center in Grand Rapids.
+She also teaches basketry workshops in partnership with regional galleries, guilds, and libraries.

 shannonlucaswestrum.com